oliverschwarz/ai-newspipe/README.md

 * RSS URLs are stored in a seperate file
 * Extensive error handling to help finding problems
 * As lightweight as possible
+* I want stuff in config files: YAML, JSON?

+### TODO

+* Still errors in testing
+* The prompt for ChatGPT should be in a config file
+* The amount of days I will allow in the payload should be configurable

 ## What I learn

 In this section I will document what I come across and what I have to look up.
 I will note this here for later so that I do not lose focus.

 * What is docstring?
 (Probably some documentation generator)
+* The OpenAI API has a limit of 10000 tokens for the payload, I need to think about that.
+Maybe I need to restrict the content that I send there even more.

 ## Installation